Kymanox was founded in 2004 in the City of Highland Park, Illinois, USA.

 The company name, Kymanox (pronounced ki'-mah-noks'), is derived from the words kyma and gnosi.
 In Greek, kyma means "wave" and gnosi means "knowledge."
 Waves, visible and invisible, are ubiquitous in our environment at both large and small scales; they transport energy and matter with unmatched efficiency.
 Therefore, waves symbolically represent ideal transfer.
 The name Kymanox means "ideal knowledge transfer."
 The company logo is an artistic rendering of a wave within a humanesque sphere.

-Click to view an animated progression of the logo design.
+Click to view an animation of the logo design.

 IDEAL KNOWLEDGE TRANSFER™